 However, if you prefer a mixer tap, there are other options that will give a similar look.
 Mono basin mixer taps are available in traditional designs to fit with a Victorian theme.
 Another great option is a 3 tap hole basin mixer, which comes with two separate controls and a central spout.
 This gives a very similar look to Victorian taps, with the modern functionality of a mixer tap.

 The main focal point of a Victorian bathroom was generally the bath.
 Freestanding baths were a popular style, particularly roll top slipper baths.
 Traditional slipper baths are widely available, so it couldn’t be easier to replicate this style.
 Make sure to opt for one with traditional feet to match the Victorian theme.

 If a freestanding bath is out of reach, a simple straight bath can also be used in a Victorian-inspired bathroom.
 Simply add traditional bath panels; these are available in various colours to suit you and have a vintage appearance that will match a period design.

 Two tap systems were the most commonplace choice for Victorian baths, so a double tap is the best option for an authentic Victorian look.
-Alternatively, you could opt for a traditional bath shower mixer tap, like this one.
+Alternatively, you could opt for a traditional bath shower mixer tap, such as the Windsor Traditional Polished Chrome Bath Shower Mixer Tap with Shower Kit.
 This type of tap offers a stunning period look, as well as the modern functionality of a mixer tap and shower handset.